gabeklein/expressive-mvc/README.md

   }
 }
 ```
-> Assuming this class for examples below.
+> Assume this class for examples below.

 <br/>

 <h2 id="#section-singleton-activate">Activating a Singleton</h2>

-Singletons will not be useable, until they initialize in one of three ways:
+Singletons will not be useable, until they're initialized in one of three ways:

-### Method 1: `Singleton.create(...)`
+### Method 1:
+**`Singleton.create(...)`**

-A method on all Models, `create` on a Singleton will also promote the new instance.
+A method on all Models, `create` on a Singleton will also promote that new instance.
 This can be done anytime, as long as it's before a dependant (component or peer) tries to pull data from it.

 ```js
 window.addEventListener("load", () => {